keyboard_arrow_up

 Overall Length

-The total length of a broach tool.
+The total length of a broach tool from end to end.

 Pitch